Teaching Clients How to Find “Real” People in a Job Search

 Find an email address.

 Austin Belcak shared a trick for finding anyone’s email.
-With a first name, last name, and the name of the company, go to Hunter.io or Voilanorbert.com, then test the email using MailTester.com.
-With an email address, job seekers may be able to connect to people within an organization.
+With the name of the company, a first name, and a last name, go to Hunter.io or Voilanorbert.com, then test the email using Hunter’s Email Verifier or MailTester.com.
+With an email address, job seekers may be able to connect to relevant people within an organization.

 Get creative.
 Reach out to others.